 3. Highlight books worth reading

 As a content marketer, sharing information to educate your audience is one of your main marketing strategies.
-Creating a board around relevant books that your audience will find useful is a great way to establish your expertise and to provide relevant information.
+A strong Pinterest board idea is to create a board around relevant books that your audience will find useful.
+It’s a great way to establish your expertise and to provide relevant information.
 To see an example, check out Launch Grow Joy’s Books Worth Reading board.
 Also, if you authored a book, this is a great place to promote it without seeming overly promotional.

 4. Provide advice and how-tos